phuc-doan/Installl-Config-Zabbix/README.md

 # Installl-Config-Zabbix
-### *Zabbix is an open-source monitoring software tool for diverse IT components 🖥🖥  including networks, servers, virtual machines and cloud services ☁☁ .*
+### *Zabbix is an open-source monitoring software tool for diverse IT components 🖥🖥.
+Including `networks, servers, virtual machines and cloud services` ☁☁ .*
 ### 🎯**Task(s)**:
 > > Training project is described as below:
 > * [x] Install Zabbix